LibrePhotos/librephotos/apps/docs/_posts/installation/0000-01-04-manual_debian_install.md

 ---
 title: "💻 Local"
-excerpt: "How to install Libre Photos manually on Debian-based operating systems."
+excerpt: "How to install Libre Photos locally on Debian-based operating systems."
-last_modified_at: 2022-03-15
+last_modified_at: 2022-05-07
 category: 1
 ---

-LibrePhotos can be installed manually on Debian-based operating systems, eliminating the need for Docker Compose.
+LibrePhotos can be installed locally on Debian-based operating systems with systemd.

 ## Notes

+We currently only support nginx.
+If you want something custom adapt the script to your liking.
-Script is not adopted to remote postgresql server.
+We do not support a remote postgresql server yet.
 If REDIS present on the system AND connection to it through socket, change socket permissions to 770. librephotos user will be added to redis group.

 ## Compatibility